 As a Sole Proprietor, you can take contracts and accept bids under your own name, or you can informally “Do Business As” a company inseparable from you, the owner.
 Granted, you want to have correct licensing and certification to work in your industry or field.
 However, you can begin a company without wading through paperwork, documents, or state filing fees.

 In addition to its many advantages, the sole proprietorship has several disadvantages.
 As a sole proprietor, your personal financial and legal situation and your business financial and legal situations are one and the same.
-Thus, you are liable for your company’s actions and interactions.
+This means that you are liable for your company’s actions and interactions.
 If your business must declare bankruptcy, it will affect you and your family personally, most likely leaving you in personal bankruptcy.
-Likewise, any lawsuits filed against your business leave you personally liable for any fault found within the company.
+Likewise, any lawsuits filed against your business leave you personally liable for any fault found with the company.

 With more than one company owner in a general partnership, you can portion the start-up costs, the responsibilities, and the workload.
-Additionally, you can share the burden of business risks and expenses.
-Your skills can complement each other, and your individual contacts can lead to greater financial achievement together than would be possible apart.
+Additionally, the burden of business risks and expenses can be shared.
+Your skills can complement each other, and your individual contacts could lead to greater financial achievement together than what would be possible apart.
 As each partner goes through personal highs and lows and as the business itself experiences gains or losses, general partners can mutually support, encourage, and motivate each other.

-Additionally, operating a business under a legal C Corporation entity can attract venture capitalists.
-As a publicly traded company, shareholders can ask investors for millions of dollars at a time to grow their business into the next FaceBook or Amazon.
+In addition, operating a business under a legal C Corporation entity can attract venture capitalists.
+As a publicly-traded company, shareholders can ask investors for millions of dollars at a time to grow their business into the next Facebook or Amazon.